fsantanna-uerj/serrapilheira/Submissao/final.md

     - 6 months (20h/week)
     - Goal 5

-Guilherme worked on the ...
-(Goal 5).
+Guilherme worked part time in the second semester on the foundations of Céu (Goal 5).
+He worked on the details of the proofs and also did the first explorations with LiquidHaskell.
+He co-authored two of the papers we published during the year.

 - Anny Caroline Chagas
     - MSc student at UERJ